-If a semester is not validated, nor compensated after the initial assessments of both semesters have taken place, a second chance is offered for any teaching unit not acquired (except internship, special projects and OIP).
+If a semester is not validated, nor compensated after the initial assessments of both semesters have taken place, a second chance is offered for any teaching unit not acquired (except internships, or Integration into the World of Work or project-based courses).
 In the event of non-attendance at the second chance, the results of the initial assessment are kept.